-For customers who have less than three rental properties, we’ve worked alongside Paylink Solutions to enable our customers across the Group to complete an online income and expenditure form.
-If you’re unable to access the online income and expenditure form you can complete a manual income and expenditure form.
+For customers who have up to and including three rental properties, we’ve worked alongside Paylink Solutions to enable our customers across the Group to complete an online income and expenditure form.
+If you’re unable to access the online income and expenditure form you can complete a manual income and expenditure form..

-If you’re a portfolio landlord (three or more rental properties), the online facility may not be suitable to assess your circumstances however we’d still suggest you complete a manual income and expenditure form to aid the discussions.
+If you’re a landlord with four or more rental properties, the online facility may not be suitable to assess your circumstances.
+However we’d still suggest you complete a manual income and expenditure form. to aid the discussions.

 Completing the online income and expenditure form

 Completing this form and submitting it through the portal will allow us to assess the information before we call you to discuss the matter further.
-We aim to deal with all requests within 5 working days.
-If you haven’t heard from us in this time please call our team on 0333 240 6095.
+We aim to deal with all requests within five working days.
+If you haven’t heard from us in this time please call our team on 0800 781 8558.

 Once completed you can email the form to us at [email protected].
 Please be aware that this is an unencrypted mailbox and any personal information sent to it will not be secure.

-A member of our team will call you within 7 working days to discuss your request further.
+A member of our team will call you within seven working days to discuss your request further.

-Should you have any questions before completing either form please see our frequently asked questions or contact us directly.
+Should you have any questions before completing either form please contact us directly.